top of page

 History of the "Lobster Pot"

 The world famous writer and humorist, Mark Twain, (aka Samuel Clemens), bought the Lobster Pot, located in Redding, Connecticut, in 1906.
-He called it the Lobster Pot, because the 1720 antique saltbox, was a destination for the Angel Fish Club.
+He called it the Lobster Pot, because the 1720 antique saltbox, was a destination for his Angel Fish Club.

 In 1907 Twain gave The Lobster Pot to Isabel Lyons, his secretary, household manager and companion as a Christmas gift.
 Twain also lent her money to fix it up...an issue that later would lead to Twain’s writing the “Ashcroft-Lyon Manuscript”.
 This 429 page manuscript, one of his last major writings and was published in 2015, for the first time, in the final Volume 3 of his Autobiography.

 Twain built an Italianate mansion on the acreage which he called Stormfield.
 This was his last home.
-After Isabel Lyon left, he lived there with his daughter Jean, and together they founded the Mark Twain Library, which he dedicated to her after her tragic death.
+After Isabel Lyon was removed, he lived there with his daughter Jean, and together they founded the Mark Twain Library, which he dedicated to her after her tragic death.
 Twain died at Stormfield in 1910.